 6. Overcast Stitch

-An overcast stitch is used to secure the edges of the fabric from unraveling.
+Overcast stitch is used to secure the edges of the fabric from unraveling.
 Also called whip stitch, an overcast stitch can also be used to mend a tear.
-Burda Style provides a great tutorial complete with photos but you may also follow these easy steps to make this stitch:
+Follow these easy steps to make this stitch:

-- Start on the other side of the edge of the fabric.
+- Start on the other side of the raw edge of the fabric.

-- Make a series of slanted stitches that are equally spaced and make sure they are looped around the two fabrics’ edges.
+- Make a series of slanted stitches equally spaced and make sure they are looped around the two fabrics’ edges.